qlik-oss/sense-installer/docs/concepts.md

 # How qliksense cli works

-At the initialization `qliksense` cli create few files in the director `~/.qliksene` and it contains following files
+At the initialization, `qliksense` cli creates few files in the director `~/.qliksene` and it contains following files:

 ```console
 .qliksense